Ayush1325/blog/content/post17.md

 It is important to note that extractors can use other extractors themselves.
 So we do not need to replicate the [Json](https://docs.rs/axum/latest/axum/struct.Json.html) extractor.

 # Conclusion
 As you can see, writing a custom extractor is relatively straightforward, especially when compared to writing a [tower](https://crates.io/crates/tower) middleware.

+Consider [supporting me](@/pages/supportme.md) if you like my work.